brief-ds/brief-ds.github.io/_posts/2025-07-13-first-arm64-code.md

 * M-profile (Microcontroller): Used in deeply embedded systems (e.g., Cortex-M).

 ## Aarch64 (ARM64)
-Aarch64 is the 64-bit architecture only in the A profile.
+[Aarch64](https://en.wikipedia.org/wiki/AArch64), also known as ARM64, is the 64-bit architecture that debuted with ARMv8.

 ## Set up the toolchain
 A toolchain is the collection of assembler, compiler, and linker that translate any assembly, C programs in text to executable binary ones.